bachelor-2014/report/v2/calibration.md

 EvoBot uses computer vision to obtain information about the experiment.
 The camera is therefore a central part of the current EvoBot setup.
 This was also the case for the Splotbot setup.
-We also use the same PlayStation Eye camera with a 10x zoom lense attached, meaning that the images grabbed suffer from the same radial distortion as described by Juan Gutierrez [@gutierrez2012, pp.  59-65].
+We also use the same PlayStation Eye camera with a 10x zoom lens attached, meaning that the images grabbed suffer from the same radial distortion as described by Gutiérrez [@gutierrez2012, pp.  59-65].
 Furthermore, one of the image stitching algorithms described in chapter
 \ref{sec:scanning} assumes prior knowledge about the relationship between the images grabbed and the physical robot.
 These are the topics of this chapter.